ProductiveRage/Bridge.ReactRouting/README.md

 		.String(category => new { Category = category })
 		.Int((matchSoFar, index) => new { Category = matchSoFar.Category, Index = index })

-This approach avoids both disadvantages of the Tuple approach since there is no limit to how many variables may be matched and each property of the match data is specifically-named (rather than Item1, Item2, etc..) but at the cost of having to write more code and having to repeat the property names each time another variable segment is matched.
+This approach avoids the disadvantage of the Tuple approach since there is no limit to how many variables may be matched but at the cost of having to write more code and having to repeat the property names each time another variable segment is matched.

 A third alternative is to define a type that will contain the route match data that implements IAmImmutable (part of the [ProductiveRage.Immutable](https://github.com/ProductiveRage/Bridge.Immutable/) library, which this route depends upon) and to build this up from each matched segment.
 Something like: